Robert Lawson (American general): Early life and education

+Prewar

+By 1773, Robert Lawson had a business partnership with John Nash.
+He was also a planter and lawyer.
+By June 19, 1775 he was elected to the Prince Edward County Committee of Safety, which expressed loyalty to the Crown, as well as approved of the attempt of Patrick Henry and his militia to seek compensation for powder that Lord Dunmore had seized from the Colony's main magazine in Williamsburg.

+American Revolutionary War

 In early 1776 Lawson was commissioned a major in the 4th Virginia Regiment of the Continental Army.
-He eventually became the colonel in command of the regiment.
+He rose to become the colonel commanding the regiment.
 He resigned from the Continental Army in December 1777.

 Lawson returned to active duty in 1779 as a brigadier general in the Virginia militia.
 According to some accounts, he commanded the Virginia militia at the Battle of Guilford Court House.